projectnessie/nessie-demos/README.md

 ### Nessie

-Nessie version is set in Binder at `docker/binder/requirements.txt` and for unit tests in `notebooks/tox.ini`.
+Nessie version is set in Binder at `docker/binder/requirements_base.txt`.
 Currently, Iceberg and Delta both support only 0.9.x of Nessie.

 ### Iceberg